gardiens/Noise2NoiseMapping_pytorch/README.md

 # 📌 Description
 This is an repository that try to reproduce the Paper: "Fast Learning Signed Distance Functions from Noisy 3D Point Clouds via Noise to Noise Mapping".
 It is focus on the shape reconstruction part.
 The primary focus was to have preliminary working reproducible results.
-The implementation  is not intended to be quick but to be able to iterate quickly on it ( and reproducible).
+The implementation  is not intended to be quick but to be able to iterate quickly on it ( and  be reproducible).

 We used it for a class project, we may add the report here.